 Junee IRCF Journey

-My role is to support the Junee not-for-profits (NFPs) to build relationships, connect across Junee and work together on seeing through the Community Roadmap to successful completion of a shared vision for Junee.
+Through the IRCF program in Junee, local community facilitators have contributed to supporting the Junee not-for-profits (NFPs) to build relationships, connect across the region, and work together on activating a Community Roadmap, a shared vision for the Junee community..

 Proudly supported by

 News & Events

 Junee is a medium-sized town in the Riverina region of NSW.
 The town of Junee is located on the lands of the Wiradjuri people.